Much more than a pungent spice

 There was good reasoning behind Mom’s ginger ale prescription for an upset stomach.
-In fact, for thousands of years, ginger has been used to treat gastrointestinal concerns.
+In fact, for thousands of years ginger has been used to treat gastrointestinal concerns.
 According to Green, ginger is effective in regulating the digestive system, relieving diarrhea and flatulence, and decreasing menstrual pain.
-Recent research supports the use of ginger in decreasing chemotherapy-induced and post-operative nausea and vomiting.
+Research supports the use of ginger in decreasing chemotherapy-induced and post-operative nausea and vomiting.

 Furthermore, mothers-to-be might experiment with ginger to tame their turbulent tummies.
-In a recent study, pregnant women who took 250 mg of ginger in capsule form four times daily experienced decreased morning sickness symptoms (vomiting and nausea intensity).
-Ginger is typically safe to ingest during pregnancy at a maximum daily dosage of 1,000 mg; however, pregnant and breastfeeding women should consult their health care practitioner before taking ginger.
+In one study, pregnant women who took 250 mg ginger in capsule form four times daily experienced decreased morning sickness symptoms (vomiting and nausea intensity).
+Ginger is typically safe to ingest during pregnancy at a maximum daily dosage of 1,000 mg.
+However, pregnant and breastfeeding women should consult their health care practitioner before taking ginger.

-In a recent study, 100 participants who experienced acute migraines were randomly assigned to take either a 250 mg ginger capsule or sumatriptan (a drug used for migraine relief) upon migraine onset.
+In one study, 100 participants who experienced acute migraines were randomly assigned to take either a 250 mg ginger capsule or sumatriptan (a drug used for migraine relief) upon migraine onset.
 Results revealed that consuming ginger alleviated migraine pain as well as the synthetic drug.

 Moreover, 20 percent of those who consumed sumatriptan experienced subjective side effects such as dizziness, vertigo, and heartburn.
 The only side effect reported by 4 percent of the ginger group was indigestion.

 Ginger also holds the potential to decrease inflammation and relieve discomfort for those suffering from arthritis and other types of pain.
 Sore from a tough workout?
-Before reaching for a painkiller, muscle-strained individuals might try ginger instead.
+Before reaching for a painkiller, muscle-strained individuals might try ginger instead (Citrus Ginger Shake, anyone?).

-In a recent study, participants who consumed 2 g of ginger following an exercise routine that was designed to induce pain and inflammation reduced their muscle aches by about 25 percent.
-This is promising, considering that nonsteroidal anti-inflammatory drugs (NSAIDS) typically prescribed for pain and inflammation come with potentially serious gastrointestinal and cardiovascular risks.
+In one study, participants who consumed 2 g of ginger following an exercise routine that was designed to induce pain and inflammation reduced their muscle aches by about 25 percent.
+This is promising, considering that nonsteroidal anti-inflammatory drugs (NSAIDS) typically prescribed for pain and inflammation come with potentially serious risks.

 Ginger can be taken orally in several different forms, including capsules, teas, and tinctures.
 While many of these varieties provide healing benefits, selecting the appropriate amount and type can be challenging.